Pine View School: Admission requirements

 As a full-time gifted program, Pine View maintains selective entrance requirements.
 Students may be referred for admission by administrators, teachers, staff members, or parents.
 Prospective students are admitted based on the gifted identification standards that are required by the Florida Department of Education.
 Since other Sarasota County district schools house gifted programs, an important part of admission is considering if Pine View's program best meets the student's educational needs.
 At Pine View, students must enroll at the beginning of each school year.
 Other district gifted programs enroll students during the school year.

 Curriculum

-Pine View's curriculum emphasizes rigor, differentiated instruction, and, in high school, students' academic self-determination.
-In elementary and middle school, students take classes that are accelerated and go more in-depth than topically similar courses at other schools.
-Students begin to rotate teachers and classrooms beginning in 4th grade.
-Starting in 6th grade, students are placed in different levels in math based on a standardized test administered at the end of 5th grade.
-Students can begin to choose some of their course load beginning in 7th grade and continuing throughout high school.

-At the beginning of high school, students create their own individual four-year academic plans, which they refine and revise as the years progress.
+At the beginning of high school, students create four-year academic plans, which they change over time.
 This differentiated instruction results in a variety of math, English, science, social science, and foreign language levels being offered to students in the same grade.
-The substantial elective selection allows students access to breadth and depth of their interests.
-By the 11th grade, students exercise significant autonomy over their schedules.
-Students largely build their own curriculum, subject to the approval of their teachers and administrators.

 Most high school courses are offered as honors (except where Florida statute prohibits the designations, such as in foreign language classes) and/or Advanced Placement (AP) courses.
 Students can start taking AP classes, the centerpiece of the Pine View curriculum, beginning in ninth grade.
-Dual Enrollment (DE) classes, through partnerships with the University of Florida and the University of South Florida, are also offered on campus to high school students.
+Dual enrollment (DE) classes, through partnerships with the University of Florida and the University of South Florida, are also offered on campus to high school students.